Our Philosophy

 Most photography schools offer the same product.

-In attending one you can expect the instructor to take you through all of the various features and settings on your camera, impart some standard advice on how to compose an image, possibly discuss how to shoot some tried-and-true industry formulas such as headshots, food photography, etc.
+In attending one you can expect the instructor to take you through all of the various features and settings on your camera, impart some standard advice on how to compose an image, before eventually discussing how to shoot some tried-and-true industry formulas such as headshots or food photography, etc.

 The only thing that ever really changes is the hook…. the school’s unique “branding.”

 For instance, some programs try to separate themselves by appealing to one unique personality type, like “adventure travelers” as opposed to “fine artists.”
-Others by hiring a notable ‘big name’ photographer to be their instructor.
-And others by curating a unique, destination ‘experience’ at some exotic location.
+Others schools do so by hiring a notable ‘big name’ photographer to be their instructor.
+And still others by curating a unique, destination experience at some exotic location.

-But underneath all that, when it comes to the actual advice they’re giving, these programs tend to offer the same basic shooting strategies - and impart the same ‘common wisdom’ - that can be found in countless online tutorials and YouTube videos.
+But underneath all of that, when it comes to the actual material they’re teaching, these programs offer the same basic shooting strategies, and impart the same kinds of ‘common wisdom,’ that can be found in countless online tutorials and YouTube videos.

 So how can we do that?

-Well, our program benefits greatly from the fact that we aren’t working within any one established segment of “photography culture,” and more importantly, we make it our aim to ensure we aren’t working exclusively with aspiring professional photographers.
+Well, our program benefits greatly from the fact that we aren’t working within any one established segment of what you might call “photography culture.”
+And similarly, we make it our aim to ensure that we aren’t working exclusively with aspiring professional photographers.

-Because dedicated “photographers” make up only a small fraction of the people out there who can really benefit from having advanced photographic skills.
-And moreover, we’ve found a lot of photography programs are severely limited and bogged down by the homogenous crowds they tend to attract, as well as by pressures to adhere to a lot of lazy industry trends and “jargon.”
+Because dedicated photographers make up only a small fraction of the people out there who can really benefit from having advanced photographic skills.
+And more to the point, we’ve found that a lot of photography programs have become fairly limited — bogged down even — by their continued adherence to some pretty lazy industry trends and jargon (trends and jargon that have been very carefully marketed toward “photographer culture”).

-And to our mind this has impeded photography’s ability to evolve into a more complex and more democratic medium.
+And to our mind this has lead to a stifling of photography’s potential, blocking this medium’s advancement into becoming a more complex and more adaptable form of visual expression.

 So while our program continues to train professional photographers - and train them well - professional photographers account for only about 30% of our student base.

 The other 70% of our students are people who are just curious to learn.
-They’re chefs, architects, graphic designers, psychologists, marketing consultants, stay-at-home-parents, retired military personnel, software programmers…you name it.
-And working intensely with this rich mixture of students these past 10 years has contributed entirely different kinds of knowledge and experience to our curriculum.
+They’re chefs, architects, psychologists, marketing consultants, stay-at-home-parents, retired military personnel, software engineers…you name it.
+And working closely with this rich mixture of students these past 10 years has contributed entirely different kinds of knowledge and experience to our curriculum.

-For instance, many of the engineers who’ve taken our classes have contributed insights into how the science of photography works far beyond the very narrow way that it’s been presented to people on their camera’s interface, which has ensured that future ASOP students will better understand how photography actually works beneath the surface of their technology…. rather than simply memorize some patterns and reference points that’ve been engineered into the “proprietary solutions” peddled by companies like Sony or Adobe.
+For instance, many of the engineers who’ve taken our classes have contributed insights into how the science of photography works beyond the limited abstractions that have been presented to people on their camera’s interface.
+And this in turn has ensured that future ASOP students will better understand what is actually happening beneath the surface of their technology, as opposed to just memorizing the patterns and reference points that’ve been engineered into their camera’s operating system.

-On the other end of the spectrum, psychologists who’ve taken our classes have contributed insights into how people are likely to “read” an image, or respond to an image.
+On the other end of the spectrum, psychologists who’ve taken our classes have contributed insights into how people are likely to “read” an image, or perceive an image.

-And so whereas most mainstream photography wisdom stems from the photography community’s somewhat superficial, “jack-of-all-trades” understanding of each of these disciplines (and the broad tendency to trust in the limited solutions engineered by Nikon, Sony, and Canon)…..ASOP’s curriculum stems from collecting more specialized, concentrated expertise in each of these areas.
+So whereas most mainstream photography wisdom stems from the photography community’s somewhat superficial, “jack-of-all-trades” understanding of each of these disciplines (as well as the broad tendency to trust in the “solutions” engineered by Nikon, Sony, and Canon)…..ASOP’s curriculum stems from collecting more specialized, concentrated expertise in each of these areas.

-In doing so, this curriculum has evolved and detached from mainstream photographic thinking almost entirely, as we’ve begun to embrace our own unique, emerging approach.
+In doing so, this curriculum has evolved and detached from mainstream photographic thinking almost entirely, and we’ve begun to embrace our own totally unique approach.

 In short, ASOP has inadvertently become something of a photography think-tank.
-And whether you’re a stay-at-home parent wanting to foster a deeper sentimentality in the pictures you take of your children…..or you’re an engineer who’s fascinated by all manner of applied science…..or you’re an artist looking to mold the world around you into a more concise expression of your own unique vision….our program has evolved to accommodate each and every one of those very disparate interests.
+And whether you’re a stay-at-home parent wanting to foster a deeper sentimentality in the pictures you take of your children…..or you’re an engineer who’s fascinated by all different kinds of applied sciences…..or you’re an artist looking to mold the world around you into a more concise expression of your own unique vision….our program has evolved to accommodate each and every one of those very disparate interests.

 An In-Depth Look at How our Program Works